Home Car Shopping How Long Has a Dealership Had a Car?

 Another tool to use is a vehicle history report from AutoCheck or Carfax.
 Most dealers are willing to provide a report showing a vehicle’s history, including whether the car was involved in any accidents or incidents.
 However, a vehicle history report also reveals another essential piece of information: when the car was listed for sale.
 Once again, you can use this information to your advantage when negotiating the price.

 And then there’s the tried-and-true method of figuring out how long a dealer has had a car: Watch the inventory.
-If you see a vehicle listed in a dealer’s Autotrader inventory for more than a month or two, it’s likely the dealer is slowly becoming more willing to lower the price.
+If you see a vehicle listed in a dealer’s Autotrader inventory for more than a month or two, it’s likely that the dealer is slowly becoming more willing to lower the price.

 How Long Do Cars Usually Sit on the Lot?

-How Long is Too Long for a Car to Be on the Lot?
+How Long Is Too Long for a Car to Be on the Lot?

-Most used car dealers will tell you anything over 90 days is too long for a car to sit unsold.
-In fact, they would much prefer to turn a car in 60 days or less.
+Most new and used car dealers will tell you anything over 90 days is too long for a car to sit unsold.
+In fact, they would much prefer to turn a car in 30 days or less.
 However, a lot also depends on whether the dealer finances their inventory (floor planning) or owns the inventory free and clear.
 Floor planning involves interest payments on unsold inventory, which can mount up.
 That’s a clear motivator for a dealer to wheel and deal on aging inventory.

 Our Take